 The super fruit also helps prevent and fight Alzheimer’s Disease.
 In a study, 47 participants with mild cognitive impairment aged 68 and up were asked to supplement their diet with freeze-dried blueberry powder or a placebo powder.
 The 16-week study concluded that the blueberry group had improved memory, improved access to words and concepts along with better cognitive performance and brain function.9

-If there is an easier way to keep the years from showing on your brain, we don’t know about it!
+If there is an easier way to keep the

 We all know that memory often takes a beating with old age.
 But that can be fixed with blueberries.
 When wild blueberry juice was supplemented for 12 weeks to older adults, it improved their memory function immensely.
 Older adults with early memory decline and an increased risk for dementia were recruited for the study.10